KellerJordan/negative-self-influence/README.md

 * For the *easy* 20 examples, *removing* them tends to *increase* their confidence (this is the new phenomenon).

 Or equivalently, we can say that *adding* easy examples to the training set *decreases* the trained model's confidence on them.
 (Which is what's shown in the script output.)

+## Implications

+* This is a phenomenon that the NTK regime of training cannot recapitulate.
+* This implies that influence functions cannot even approximate leave-one-out retraining, let alone leave-many-out.